EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 ### Low-level stuff

 In the fifth chapter, Kyle Simpson deals with buffers and views for them.
 It is a pretty interesting read.
-In some cases we need to really optimize Javascript code, for whatever reasons.
-In such cases, using buffers and views for buffers can turn out to be a powerful and useful asset.
+In some cases we need to really optimize JavaScript code, for whatever reasons.
+In such cases, using buffers and views for buffers can turn out to be a powerful technique.
 It is worth highlighting that we can determine the endianness of our system in a very simple manner:

 ```javascript
 //endianness